arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/tank-level-app-note/content.md

 - It manages the solenoid/ball valve given the Small Tank level and the Big Tank minimum level state.
 - It sends the Small Tank's current maximum level state to the Big Tank while seeking the Big Tank's minimum level state.

 In addition to these responsibilities, both Opta™ devices are connected to the Arduino Cloud via Wi-Fi® to leverage monitored functionalities and remote control.
+The same can be done using the Ethernet connectivity, provided nativley on all the Opta variants.

+***To learn how to configure Opta in the Arduino Cloud using the two connectivity setup options, check out our tutorials for [Ethernet](https://docs.arduino.cc/arduino-cloud/hardware/ethernet) and [Wi-Fi](https://docs.arduino.cc/arduino-cloud/hardware/wifi)***

 ### The Small Tank (ST) Code